stackify/stackify-api-dotnet/README.md

  - Can be plugged in to custom built or other logging frameworks
  - Does not depend on the Stackify monitoring agent.
 All data is sent directly to Stackify.

+The packages for log4net, NLog and Elmah all depend on StackifyLib.
+StackifyLib also has support for custom metrics and accessing some of Stackify's API to pull data back out.

 The following is required in your App.config or Web.config: